Seklfreak/discord-image-downloader-go/readme.md

 # discord-image-downloader-go

-This is a simple tool which downloads pictures posted in discord channels of your choice to a local folder.
+This is a simple tool which downloads pictures (and instagram videos) posted in discord channels of your choice to a local folder.
 The tool only handles links posted while it is running, you have to keep it running the whole time.
 It handles various sources like twitter differently to make sure to download the best quality available.
 It is written in go and the code is very ugly.

 ## How to use?
 When you run the tool for the first time it creates an `config.ini` file with example values.
 Edit these values and run the tool for a second time.
 It should connect to discords api and wait for new messages.